6 State of the atmosphere

 \[ \begin{align} \lim\limits_{t \to 0}\left(q - q'\right) &= \lim\limits_{t \to 0}\left[\frac{m\left(t\right)}{Vt} - \frac{m'\left(t\right)}{V'\left(t\right)t}\right] = \lim_{t \to 0}\frac{m\left(t\right)}{Vt} - \lim\limits_{t\to 0}\frac{m'\left(t\right)}{V'\left(t\right)t}\nonumber\\ &= \frac{1}{V}\lim\limits_{t \to 0}\frac{m\left(t\right)}{t} - \lim\limits_{t\to0}\frac{1}{V'\left(t\right)}\lim\limits_{t \to 0}\frac{m'\left(t\right)}{t}\nonumber\\ &= \frac{1}{V}\lim\limits_{t \to 0}\frac{m\left(t\right)}{t} - \frac{1}{v}_h\lim\limits_{t \to 0}\frac{m'\left(t\right)}{t} = \frac{1}{v}_h\lim\limits_{t \to 0}\frac{m\left(t\right) - m'\left(t\right)}{t} \end{align} \]

-according to the calculation rules for functional limit values.
-With the true space- and time-dependent condensation rate $q_r\left(\mathbf{r}, t\right)$ one can
+according to the standard rules for functional limits.
+With the true space- and time-dependent condensation rate $q_r\left(\mathbf{r}, t\right)$, one can write

 \[ \begin{align} m\left(t\right) = \int_{0}^t\int_{V}q_{r}\left(\mathbf{r}, t\right)d^3rdt' \end{align} \]